 - Apply the paint and topcoat when the temperature in the room is around 72.
 This will ensure good adhesion and smoothness while allowing the paint to dry in optimal time.
 When I painted the first two sections of my counters I had my outside doors open since it was warm outside.
 The paint and topcoat went on beautifully.
 When I did the last section, it was January and we were having a cold spell.
 The topcoat didn’t go on as smoothly.
 It still looks great, but I can tell you first hand that the temperature in the room and under the cabinets is crucial.
 Open the base cabinet doors to get the warm air in so the temps all around the cabinets and counter is around 72 degrees.

-If you have any questions leave them for me in the comments.
+If you have any questions about painting countertops to look like marble, leave them for me in the comments.
+I will respond within a day or two.

 If you have been thinking about painting kitchen countertops or even the counters in a bathroom or any surface using the Giani paint, I say go for it.
 I am so happy that I did.